The Global Times, China’s state-backed tabloid newspaper, turned its attention to Donald Trump in an editorial today (March 14).

 Finally, the column ends with a warning and admonishment: “The US had better watch itself for not being a source of destructive forces against world peace, more than pointing fingers at other countries for their so-called nationalism and tyranny.”

 Readers are left with the impression that the US is an unpredictable, potentially destructive force in the world, thanks largely to the chaotic nature of democracy—and that Chinese people should be thankful for the orderly rule of the Communist Party.
+The People’s Republic of China has been ruled by a one-party authoritarian government since the nation was established in 1949.

 The editorial is the latest in China’s escalating criticism of the US—last week, the Chinese ambassador to the UN declared the US too violent and racist to criticize others on human rights.
 And on Sunday, state television station CCTV showed a 45-minute documentary that “reveals the United States’ double standards on human rights-related issues, whereby the US pokes its nose into other countries’ internal affairs while leaving many of its own problems unsolved,” Xinhua news reported.